fasl8/EXAMRANK02/LEVEL 1/fizzbuzz.md

         else
             write_number(i);
 ```
-- make a function to write the number
+- make a function to write the number, convert the digit to a character.
 ```
 void write_number(int number)
 {